matthewdrees/matthewdrees.github.io/_posts/2022-03-14-machine-learning-design-patterns.md

 It is recommended to pass a feature cross through an L1 or L2 regularization.
 Don't cross highly-correlated features.

 ### 4: Multimodal Input
 Represent different types of data by concatenating all available data representations.
+Bag of Words (BOW) vs embeddings for text representation.
+Images can be individual pixels or a tiled structure like convolutional neural networks.

 ### Running *.ipynb files